ddcodepl/Bash-Scripts/README.md

-# MacOS Bash Script Setup for easy life
+# MacOS Bash Script Setup for Easy Life in the Terminal's World 🤓

 ## What is this?